-Chip Dictionnary Parameter Key/Name Value/Contents type 'pad.south' Ordered list (left to right) of pad instances names to put on the south side of the chip 'pad.east' Ordered list (down to up) of pad instances names to put on the east side of the chip 'pad.north' Ordered list (left to right) of pad instances names to put on the north side of the chip 'pad.west' Ordered list (down to up) of pad instances names to put on the west side of the chip 'core.size' The size of the core (to be used by the placer) 'chip.size' The size of the whole chip.
-The sides must be great enough to accomodate all the pads
+Chip Dictionnary Parameter Key/Name Value/Contents type 'pad.ioPadGauge' The routing gauge to use for the pad.
+Must be given as it differs from the one used to route standard inside the core 'pad.south' Ordered list (left to right) of pad instances names to put on the south side of the chip 'pad.east' Ordered list (down to up) of pad instances names to put on the east side of the chip 'pad.north' Ordered list (left to right) of pad instances names to put on the north side of the chip 'pad.west' Ordered list (down to up) of pad instances names to put on the west side of the chip 'core.size' The size of the core (to be used by the placer) 'chip.size' The size of the whole chip.
+The sides must be great enough to accomodate all the pads 'chip.clockTree' Whether to generate a clock tree or not.
+This calls the Clock- Tree plugin

-Chip Dictionnary

-Parameter Key/Name Value/Contents type

-'chip.clockTree ' Whether to generate a clock tree or not.
-This calls the ClockTree plugin